Soy-Robotics/roch_robot/README.md

  - roch_msgs : Message definitions
  - roch_safety_controller : Roch safety controller avoid collision.
  - roch_sensorpc : Roch sensors publisher using with navigation.

+This update solves some of the previous problems.